jhpce-jhu/jhpce_mkdocs/docs/help/cost-calculator.md

 Who to contact with what information?

-People leave
+* People leave
-People work for different PIs
+* People work for different PIs
-People work for multiple PIs
+* People work for multiple PIs
-PIs leave
+* PIs leave

 ## Cost Calculator

 Are we going to create a form?
+Or just give some examples?

+## Seeing Your Past Usage

+The sacct command is used to view information about completed jobs.
+Here is [our sacct document](..slurm/tips-sacct.md) with tips for using that command.